-1 Management Cloud ("PPM") and Oracle WACS environment.
-These remaining systems 2 were identified as either essential to ongoing operations, not duplicated by the Oracle 3 platform, or recently modernized and represent a valuable investment for NMGC and its 4 customers.
-5 6 Key systems that will remain in place include the Hansen Banner Customer Information 7 System ("CIS"), which was recently upgraded and supports NMGC's customer billing, 8 service orders, and cash management functions.
-This system will be integrated with the 9 cloud-based Oracle ERP platform to support revenue recognition, accounts receivable, and 10 customer refund processes.
-Integration between Banner and Oracle will be facilitated 11 through secure Application Program Interfaces ("APIs"), middleware, or scheduled batch 12 transfers, consistent with best practices in utility system interoperability.
-13 14 Additionally, Quorum, which supports natural gas transportation, scheduling, and 15 measurement processes, will remain in place and integrate with the cloud-based Oracle 16 ERP for financial transactions, invoicing, and asset accounting.
-17 18 NMGC will also continue to utilize PowerPlan, which supports regulatory accounting, 19 asset management, tax planning, and capital budgeting functions, in the manner it is 20 accustomed.
-PowerPlan's use is well established within NMGC and is tightly integrated 21 into both operational workflows and regulatory reporting.
-22
+1 A. While a number of legacy systems will be retired as part of the transition to the new cloud-2 based Oracle ERP platform, several existing systems at NMGC will remain in operation and will be integrated with the new cloud-based Oracle ERP, Oracle Project Portfolio 3 4 Management Cloud ("PPM") and Oracle WACS environment.
+These remaining systems 5 were identified as either essential to ongoing operations, not duplicated by the Oracle 6 platform, or recently modernized and represent a valuable investment for NMGC and its 7 customers.
+8 9 Key systems that will remain in place include the Hansen Banner Customer Information

+System ("CIS"), which was recently upgraded and supports NMGC's customer billing, service orders, and cash management functions.
+This system will be integrated with the cloud-based Oracle ERP platform to support revenue recognition, accounts receivable, and customer refund processes.
+Integration between Banner and Oracle will be facilitated through secure Application Program Interfaces ("APIs"), middleware, or scheduled batch transfers, consistent with best practices in utility system interoperability.

+Additionally, Quorum, which supports natural gas transportation, scheduling, and measurement processes, will remain in place and integrate with the cloud-based Oracle ERP for financial transactions, invoicing, and asset accounting.

+NMGC will also continue to utilize PowerPlan, which supports regulatory accounting, asset management, tax planning, and capital budgeting functions, in the manner it is

-Finally, Itron Meter Data Management will continue to support Automated Meter Reading ("AMR") operations and is already integrated with Banner as needed to ensure consistency between meter reads, billing, and asset records.
-Similarly, NMGC will also continue to utilize FlowCal/Vista, a gas measurement system used to validate, edit, and report measurement data for operational and billing purposes.
-This system is already integrated with both the Hansen Banner CIS and Quorum platforms and plays a central role in supporting the accuracy and compliance of gas scheduling, allocation, and customer billing.
-It will remain supported by NMGC and continue to function as part of the integrated architecture going forward.
-By retaining and integrating these existing systems with the new cloud-based Oracle ERP using standard connectors, NMGC avoids the need for large-scale retraining or process redesign while maintaining consistency in critical functions including financial treatment, depreciation methodologies, and capital project tracking.
-Interfaces will be updated to support the new ERP environment and ensure data integrity across all financial systems.
-This approach both minimizes business disruption and delivers continuity of service while simultaneously enabling implementation of upgraded, modernized, and fitfor-purpose technology system - the backbone of utility operations.
-IS DELTA UTILITIES'S ORACLE SYSTEM CURRENTLY TAILORED TO Q. UTILITY OPERATIONS, AND WHAT ARE THE SIMILARITIES BETWEEN NMGC'S OPERATION AND DELTA UTILITIES' OPERATION THAT THEY WARRANT A SHARED SERVICES ARRANGEMENT?
+11011 RC CASE 110, 24-00200-01 1 accustomed.
+PowerPlan's use is well established within NMGC and is tightly integrated 2 into both operational workflows and regulatory reporting.
+3 4 Finally, Itron Meter Data Management will continue to support Automated Meter Reading 5 ("AMR") operations and is already integrated with Banner as needed to ensure consistency 6 between meter reads, billing, and asset records.
+Similarly, NMGC will also continue to 7 utilize FlowCal/Vista, a gas measurement system used to validate, edit, and report 8 measurement data for operational and billing purposes.
+This system is already integrated 9 with both the Hansen Banner CIS and Quorum platforms and plays a central role in 10 supporting the accuracy and compliance of gas scheduling, allocation, and customer 11 billing.
+It will remain supported by NMGC and continue to function as part of the integrated 12 architecture going forward.
+13 14 Q. WHAT IS THE ADVANTAGE OF KEEPING THESE SYSTEMS?
+15 А. By retaining and integrating these existing systems, NMGC avoids unnecessary retraining 16 and can continue using systems that already work well.
+It preserves consistency in financial 17 treatment, depreciation methods, and capital tracking.
+Interfaces will be updated to ensure 18 smooth data exchange with the new Oracle system.
+This approach minimizes disruption 19 and allows for a stable, secure transition to modern technology.
+20 21 Q. IS DELTA UTILITIES' ORACLE SYSTEM CURRENTLY TAILORED TO 22 UTILITY OPERATIONS, AND WHAT ARE THE SIMILARITIES BETWEEN

+NMGC'S OPERATION AND DELTA UTILITIES' OPERATION THAT THEY WARRANT A SHARED SERVICES ARRANGEMENT?